 It can grow forests to be cut down for lumber.
 It can fund business ventures and provide higher education, open doors to country clubs and prestigious social groups but it is never to be consumed.

 This is the kind of money that changes and shapes the world, institutional money.
-And like all institutional money, it has people that take care fo it, both internally, in the family, and externally through advisers, if the collective fund is great enough.
+And like all institutional money, it has people that steward it, both internally, in the family, and externally through advisers, if the collective fund is great enough.

 To quickly summarize, these were human, intellectual, social and financial.
 You can click on any one of those to learn about the type of capital in detail, but I suggest you learn about them in order.